mleano/IT372_KWIC/readme.md

     not know how and does not care how a function from another class works.
     All functions that deal with String manipulation have been moved to the LineManager class.
 The function that deals with file reading has been moved into the LineIO class.
     The driver class, KWICVersion2Driver contains the main() function.
-Every function that are not main() are public and not static.
+Every function that is not main() are public and not static.
 See the classes broken down below:
     * LineManager.java
         * splitLinesToArrayOfWords(ArrayList<String> arrayListOfLines) : ArrayList<String[]>